nathan-v/aws_okta_keyman/README.md

 developers, it can be painful to re-authenticate every hour during your work day.
 This is made much worse if your organization requires MFA on each login.

-You may run the AWS Keyman in "reup" mode to get around this.
+You may run the AWS Okta Keyman in "reup" mode to get around this.
 The tool will continue to run in a sleep loop periodically reaching out to Okta, generating a new SAML Assertion, and then generating updated Amazon AWS credentials.
 This can run for as long as your Okta administrator has allowed